eric60/YouTube-Blocker/README.md

 * Youtube Data API

 # Setup
+1. fork repo if desired
-1. clone repo
+2. clone repo locally
 2. go to chrome://extensions
 3. Press `Load unpacked` in top left corner
-4. Select youtube-blocker folder
+4. Select your cloned youtube-blocker folder
-5. Enable extension and develop in your IDE.
-Changes should reflect automatically.
-If not, then press the refresh button on the extension card in the chrome://extensions page
+5. Enable the extension and develop in your IDE.
+6. Changes should reflect automatically after you save
+7. If not, then press the refresh button on the extension card in the chrome://extensions page

 # Screenshots